huyquoctrinh/SmartEye/README.md

 We build the model with VGG16 the attention model, our model is based on the idea of [CVPR 2016](https://openaccess.thecvf.com/content_cvpr_2016/papers/You_Image_Captioning_With_CVPR_2016_paper.pdf).

+## Training
+Use ```train_model.py ``` to train the model.

+We train the model on NVIDIA Tesla T4 GPU and takes 9 hours for train 30 epochs and get the momment evaluation.

 ## Evaluation
 Below is our evaluation: